ayyonn/ayyonn/README.md

 ## ✨ So, what am I doing now?!
 Currently, I am learning to Web Development with the Odin Project, and developing a next generation Discord Bot.
 Progress with the Odin Project is very exciting, and I highly recommend using it if you are looking to learn Web Development.
-I am developing Electora - The new and powerful Discord Bot.
+I am developing Droptify - The new and powerful Discord Bot.
 It's one of those Discord Bots that can help engage your server.

 ## 👀 Experience